Testspieler09/vinyl_filter/README.md

 1. Please compile the program with the `make` command in the root directory.
 2. The program should now be in the `build` directory with the name `output`
-3. If you want to rename and move it to the desired location to work with it.
+3. If you want rename and move the program to the desired location to work with it.

 ## Usage